ccloli/TeamViewer-Incoming-Recorder/README.md

 The framerate (fps) of output videos.

+A higher fps will get a smoother video, but the bitrate for each frame will be smaller.
+For monitoring, less than `10` fps is enough.

 ### `--bitrate`

 Default: `2000000`

 The bitrate (bps) of output videos.

-Choose a higher bitrate will get better video quality, and a lower bitrate will get smaller video.
+Choose a higher bitrate will get better video quality, and a lower bitrate will get smaller video but would drop frames.

-Not only the number, but you can also try `500k` and `2m` for easy understanding which is supported by FFmpeg.
+Not only the number, but you can also try `500k`, `2m` and `ntsc` for easy understanding which is supported by FFmpeg.

 Note: Higher bitrate will makes the video file too large, the file size should be `[bitrate] / 8` bytes/secod, or say `[bitrate] / 1000 / 1000 / 8` MB/s.
 For recording monitor, less than _2Mbps_ is okay.
 From my test, video with _500Kbps_, _1080P_ and _`ultrafast`_ can be seen clearly and can be used in most situation.
 Anyway, TIY and get the best configuration.